icyguy64/DL4HC_Course_Project/README.md

 ## Data processing

-To get started, first edit the notebook entries to point to the directories holding your copies of the MIMIC-II and MIMIC-III datasets.
+To get started, first edit the notebook entries to point to the directories holding your copies of the MIMIC-III datasets.
 Then, organize your data with the following structure: I have omitted uploading the MIMIC-III dataset to this repository.
 ```
 └───data/
 |   NOTEEVENTS.csv
 |   DIAGNOSES_ICD.csv
 |   PROCEDURES_ICD.csv
 ```
 Now, make sure your python path includes the base directory of this repository.
-Then, in Jupyter Notebook, run all cells (in the menu, click Cell -> Run All) in  `notebooks/dataproc_mimic_III.ipynb`.
-These will take some time, so go for a walk or bake some cookies while you wait.
-You can speed it up by just loading the provided word2vec embeddings and trained models.
+Then, in Jupyter Notebook, run all cells (in the menu, click Cell -> Run All) in  `notebooks/`.
+These will take some time, so you can speed it up by just loading the provided word2vec embeddings and trained models.
+You'll need to put all the files in the same folder.

 ## Saved models